Alex Call Player Props: Nationals vs. Diamondbacks

 Alex Call At The Plate

-- Call is hitting .213 with eight doubles, three home runs and 26 walks.
+- Call has eight doubles, three home runs and 26 walks while batting .215.

-- Call has reached base via a hit in 29 games this season (of 55 played), and had multiple hits in 11 of those games.

-- In 14 games this year (25.5%), Call has picked up an RBI, and in five of those games (9.1%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Call has driven in a run in 14 games this year (25.0%), including five games with more than one RBI (8.9%).
+He has also driven home three or more of his team's runs in one contest.

-- In 18 of 55 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 19 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.